dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 - participate in discussions centered around a student's presented solution/proof;
 - call upon your own prodigious mental faculties to respond in flexible, thoughtful, and creative ways to problems that may seem unfamiliar on first glance.

 As the semester progresses, it should become clear to you what the expectations are.

 <blockquote>
-<p>I must not fear.<br />
-Fear is the mind-killer.<br />
-Fear is the little-death that brings total obliteration.<br />
-I will face my fear.<br />
-I will permit it to pass over me and through me.<br />
-And when it has gone past I will turn the inner eye to see its path.<br />
-Where the fear has gone there will be nothing.<br />
-Only I will remain.</p>
-<footer class="blockquote-footer"><a href="https://en.wikipedia.org/wiki/Bene_Gesserit#Litany_against_fear">Bene Gesserit litany against fear</a> from Frank Herbert's <a href="https://en.wikipedia.org/wiki/Frank_Herbert%27s_Dune">Dune</a></footer>
+<p>Don’t fear failure.
+Not failure, but low aim, is the crime.
+In great attempts it is glorious even to fail.</p>
+<footer>Bruce Lee</footer>
 </blockquote>

 ### Course Structure and Approach ###